ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .vmd}

-Download 6n4o_chain_A.pdb and 6n4o_chain_A.fasta to your computer for homology modeling with SWISS-MODEL and i-TASSER.
+Download 6n4o_chain_A.pdb and 6n4o_chain_A.fasta to your computer for homology modeling with SWISS-MODEL.

-&nbsp;1.
-On your local computer navigate to [SWISS-MODEL](https://swissmodel.expasy.org)
+- In a browser on your local computer navigate to [SWISS-MODEL](https://swissmodel.expasy.org) website.

-&nbsp;2.
-Click Start Modelling,
+- Click Start Modelling,

-&nbsp;3.
-Click User Template,
+- Click User Template,

-&nbsp;4.
-Paste the full sequence of your protein or upload 6n4o_chain_A.fasta,
+- Paste the full sequence of your protein or upload 6n4o_chain_A.fasta,

-&nbsp;5.
-Upload your structure file 6n4o_chain_A.pdb missing residues,
+- Upload your structure file 6n4o_chain_A.pdb missing residues,

-&nbsp;6.
-Click Build Model,
+- Click Build Model,

-&nbsp;7.
-Download the homology model, and save it in the file '6N4O_SWISS_PROT_model_chainA.pdb'.
+- Download the homology model, and rename it to 6N4O_SWISS_PROT_model_chainA.pdb.

+> ## Inspecting the model
+> ~~~
-&nbsp;8.
-Compare the model with your original structure.
+> Compare the model with your original structure.
 Were all missing residues added?

-Save SWISS-MODEL in the file **6N4O_SWISS_PROT_model_chainA.pdb**
+> ~~~
+{: .challenge}

-##### 1.1.2 Other homology modeling servers
+##### 1.1.2 Adding missing residues using i-TASSER
-SWISS-MODEL server does not add terminal fragments.
-Another homology modeling server [i-TASSER](https://zhanglab.ccmb.med.umich.edu/I-TASSER/) (Iterative Threading ASSEmbly Refinement) uses the advanced protocol and is capable of threading terminal fragments.
-The downside of i-TASSER is that the process is much longer (about 60 hours for protein like 6n4o). i-TASSER optimizes, positions of all atoms, which is not always desirable.

-Save the result of the i-TASSER modeling in the file **6N4O_i-TASSER_model_chainA.pdb**
+The limitation of SWISS-MODEL server is that it is not capable of modeling long terminal fragments.
+Another homology modeling server [i-TASSER](https://zhanglab.ccmb.med.umich.edu/I-TASSER/) (Iterative Threading ASSEmbly Refinement) uses the advanced protocol and is capable of predicting folding without any structural input.
+The downside of i-TASSER is that the process is much longer (about 60 hours for protein like 6n4o).
+In addition, i-TASSER optimizes, positions of all atoms, which is great, but sometimes not desirable.
+We can not wait for i-TASSER modeling to complete, but the result is available in the workshop data tarball.

 ##### 1.1.3.
-Preparing working directory
+Preparing working directory.
-Login to one of the CC systems
+Login to one of the CC systems, download data and unpack it in ~/scratch directory:
-Create working directory and descend into it:
 ~~~
-mkdir ~/scratch/workshop
-cd ~/scratch/workshop
+cd ~/scratch
+wget md_workshop_data.tar.gz
+tar -xf md_workshop_data.tar.gz
 ~~~
 {: .bash}

 Upload protein models from your computer:
 ~~~
 scp 6N4O_SWISS_PROT_model_chainA.pdb \